All Episodes

 It's great to see winter on television.

-The New York Philharmonic plans to visit North Korea in February, the first U.S. cultural visit to the reclusive country.
+The first U.S. cultural visit to the reclusive country.

-Pyongyang's invitation to play a concert comes as North Korea is disabling its nuclear facilities under an agreement in February after years of six-way talks, is beginning to see a thaw in its relations with the United States.
+Pyongyang's invitation to play a concert comes as North Korea is disabling its nuclear facilities under an agreement in February after years of six-way talks is beginning to see a thaw in its relations with the United States.

-I'm joking, I realize as I say this, I'm making this sound very believable.
+I realize as I say this, I'm making this sound very believable.

-Did I did it get you, Don?
+Did I get you, Don?

-Did you think it was true?
+You think it was true?

 They offered no challenge to their legitimacy, according to an article that was out Sunday in the Washington Post.

-Even after hearing the details of the now widely criticized technique known as waterboarding, the briefer was specifically asked if the methods, including waterboarding, were tough enough.
+The briefer was specifically asked if the methods, including waterboarding, were tough enough.

-And the reaction in the room was not just approval but encouragement.
+And the reaction in the room was not just approval, but encouragement.

 Remember, this is the year after the 9-11 attacks.